What is authentication?

 Authorization is the act of granting an authenticated security principal permission to do something.
 It specifies what data you're allowed to access and what you can do with it.
 Authorization is sometimes shortened to AuthZ.

-There are two primary use cases in the Azure AD programming model:
+There are two primary use cases in the Microsoft identity platform programming model:

 - During an OAuth 2.0 authorization grant flow - when the resource owner grants authorization to the client application, allowing the client to access the resource owner's resources.